 Connecting the Dots & Creating a Plan

-As this course concludes, you’ll have a chance to review the previous three sessions and ask questions.
-Prior to completion, you and your learning cohort will develop action plans for taking what you’ve learned and implementing it within your own life and congregation.
+As this course concludes, you’ll have a chance to review the previous three sessions and develop an action plan for taking what you’ve learned and implementing it within your own life and congregation.

 Meet the Instructor

 How it Works